Mennonites in Mexico: Present

+Impact of drugs

 Since the start of the Mexican drug war, many Mennonite communities in Chihuahua have been impacted by drug-related violence due to the location and economic success of their colonies.
 The economic achievements have attracted the attention of organized criminal gangs, putting Mennonites at risk of armed robbery, kidnapping, and extortion.
-These factors have led Mennonites from northern Mexico to emigrate to more secure Mexican states, like Campeche, return to other Mennonite settlements in Alberta, Canada, or move to other South American countries like Belize, Paraguay, Argentina, and Bolivia.
+These factors have led Mennonites from northern Mexico to emigrate to more secure Mexican states, like Campeche.
+Some have returned to Canada or moved to other Latin American countries like Belize, Paraguay, Argentina, and Bolivia.

-Some Mennonites were, in fact, convicted of drug running in the 1990s.
-There have been fresh accusations more recently.
+Some Mennonites were convicted of drug running in the 1990s.
+Accusations of drug involvement continued into the 21st century.
 In 2014, Abraham Friesen-Remple was one of six members of the Northern Mexico's Mennonite community who were indicted and accused of smuggling marijuana in the gas tanks of cars and inside farm equipment.

-During 2007, the colony of Salamanca (a Mennonite settlement with a population of 800 spread over 2000 ha in the state of Quintana Roo) was completely destroyed due to the landfall of Hurricane Dean.
-As of 2008, Salamanca had a population of 862.